fhui28/CBFM/README.md

 # If you find any bugs and issues...

-Please make use of the Github issues and post it up there.
+If you find something that looks like a bug/issue, please let us know report it, so that we can resolve it and continue to improve this project (interest and time pending).
+To report a bug/issue, please make use of the Github issues and post it up there.
+As much as possible, please include in the issue:
+1. A description of the bug/issue.
+2. Paste-able code along with some comments that reproduces the problem.
+If you also have an idea of how to fix the problem (Francis tends to make a lot of mistakes in my code, so some may be easy amendments!), then even more awesome!
+3. Required data files etc...

 Thanks heaps!

-Also, note this is **a place to post any bugs/issues/unusual behavior in relation to the package**.
-Please do not post any feature requests or general statistical modeling questions on Github issues.
+Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. **Do not post any feature requests or general statistical modeling questions**.
 They will very likely be ignored and/or deleted without prior consent.
 Much appreciated.